levonet/ansible-ci-github-pr-description/README.md

 - `ci_github_jira_task_filter` (optional): Regexp filter for Jira task from github branch.
   For example: `(TODO|BUGS)-\d+`.
 - `ci_github_message_body` (required): Some text messages with CI information.
+- `ci_github_message_id` (optional): Unique text messages id.
+It needs if in a Pull Request description has more than one message.

 ## Example Playbook